luongkhdang/backend/docker_setup_guide.md

    - Mounts source code for easy development

 5. **Article Transfer Service** (container name: article-transfer)
-   - Transfers articles from news-db to reader-db
+   - Transfers articles from newsdb to reader-db
    - Connects to news-api (localhost:8000) and reader-db
    - Mounts source code for easy development